 Charleston Drinks: Wine Bar

 Bin 152 – Tucked away on Lower King Street, Bin 152 is an oasis surrounded by antique shops and galleries.
 Forty wines by the glass and over 200 wines by the bottle.
-Forty different cheeses and charcuterie all served a la carte with our freshly baked bread.
+Forty different kinds of cheese and charcuterie all served a la carte with their freshly baked bread.
 Downtown Lower King

 Avondale Wine & Cheese is is off the peninsula in old Avondale area of West Ashley.
 This is a local hang out.
 That is a wine bar, a restaurant and a gourmet grocery store all packed into one.

-goat.sheep.cow.half-mile-north Part fromagerie, part charcuterie, part gourmet grocery store, oh yeah, it is also a great wine bar.
+goat.sheep.cow.north Part fromagerie, part charcuterie, part gourmet grocery store, oh yeah, it is also a great wine bar.
 Serving cheese and charcuterie boards, soup, salads, sandwiches, coffee, pastry and 30 wines by the glass.
+Downtown in the neck of the peninsula.

 Charleston Eats: Fine Dining